NuGet/Home/proposed/2022/cpm-dotnet-cli-add-package-support.md

 ### Functional explanation

-When `dotnet add package` is executed in a project onboarded to CPM (meaning that the `Directory.packages.props` file exists) there are a few scenarios that must be considered.
+When `dotnet add package` is executed in a project onboarded to CPM (meaning that the `Directory.Packages.props` file exists) there are a few scenarios that must be considered.

 | Scenario # | PackageReference exists? | VersionOverride exists? | PackageVersion exists? | Is Version passed from the commandline? | New behavior in dotnet CLI | In Scope |
 | ---- |----- | ----- | ---- |---- | ----- | ---- |